bcaffo/regmodsbook/manuscript/07_inference.md

 ways for doing inference for our regression parameters.
 For this development, we assume that the true model is known.
 We also assume that you've seen confidence intervals and hypothesis tests before.
-If not, consider taking the Statistical Inference course and book before approaching this material.
+If not, consider taking the Statistical Inference course and reading the accompanying book before approaching this material.

 Remember our estimates: